vsoch/nero2/pages/getting-started/getting-started.md

 ---
-title: Getting Started
+title: Prerequisites
 keywords: start
-summary: "This is just a sample topic..."
+summary: "General overview about the prerequisites to using the Nero Onprem Cluster"
-sidebar: getting-started_sidebar
+sidebar: home_sidebar
 permalink: getting-started.html
 folder: getting-started
 ---

-# Basics
+## Basics
 To start using Nero, you will need:

 * an active [SUNet ID][url_sunet]
 * a [Nero account][url_request]
+* set up Cisco AnyConnect for connecting to [Stanford VPN][url_vpn]
 * a [SSH client][url_ssh]
 * some familiarity with [Unix/Linux command-line environments][url_unix], and
   notions of [shell scripting][url_bash].

-## How to request a SUNet ID
+## Active SUNet ID
+Most faculty and staff members should have an active SUNet ID and SUNet base level service is sufficient for using Nero.

-{% include note.html content="SUNet ID [service levels][url_level] and external collaborators" %}
+{% include note.html content="External

-   Base-level service is sufficient for Nero accounts.
-External collaborators, or users without a SUNet ID, can be sponsored by a PI a get a sponsored SUNet ID at no cost.
-Please see the [sponsorship page][url_sponsor] for more information.
+   collaborators, or users without a SUNet ID, can be sponsored by a PI and get a sponsored SUNet ID at no cost.
+Please see the [sponsorship page][url_sponsor] for more information." %}

 ## How to request a Nero account